mrcagney/geohexgrid/README.rst

 The main non-feature of this library is

-- Making any other kind of grid/tiling, e.g. ones with rotated (e.g. pointy-top) hexagons, squares,  triangles, kisrhombilles, Penrose tiles...
+- Making any other kind of grid, e.g. ones with pointy-top hexagons, squares, triangles, kisrhombilles, Penrose tiles...

 Here's an typical example.